kkx64/react-simple-carousel/README.md

 ### CarouselProps

 - **shownSlides**: `number`
   The number of slides to be displayed simultaneously.
+You can also put decimal numbers to have the next slides be slightly visible.

 - **transitionDuration**: `number`
   The duration (in seconds) of the slide transition animation.